What Nutrients Do Dogs Need?

 Protein is required for the overall health of all life stages.
 It promotes heathy tissue growth, maintenance and repair, and is an important source of calories.

 There are 22 essential amino acids.
-Out of those, only 12 of them are produced by your dog’s body.
-For your dog’s health, the others must come from diet and are found in food sources rich in high quality protein such as beef, lamb, and turkey.
+Out of those, your dog’s body only produces 12.
+For your dog’s health, the others must come from diet.
+They come from food sources rich in high quality protein such as beef, lamb, and turkey.

 FATS

 Fats are energy yielding nutrients and the only source that can be stored long-term for future use.
-If there are more fatty acids than needed, they are converted and into fat and stored in the body.
+If there are more fatty acids than needed, they will convert and into fat and stored in the body.

 MINERALS